HF-2715

 Plain Language

-Deployers must provide a clear, conspicuous disclosure at the start of every interaction that the chatbot is AI and is not a licensed medical, legal, financial, or mental health professional.
+Deployers must provide a clear and conspicuous disclosure at the start of every interaction that the chatbot is AI and is not a licensed medical, legal, financial, or mental health professional.
 This disclosure must be repeated every three hours during continuous interactions.
 Unlike some jurisdictions, this is unconditional — it applies regardless of whether a reasonable person would be misled.
-The disclosure combines AI identity disclosure with an anti-professional-impersonation notice in a single mandatory statement.
+The disclosure includes both AI identity and a non-licensure disclaimer, combining transparency and anti-deception functions.

 Statutory Text